bruadam/hvx/docs/cli/README.md

 ## Overview

 HVX is a command-line tool for analyzing Indoor Environmental Quality (IEQ) and energy efficiency data in buildings.
-It provides a comprehensive workflow from data loading through analysis to report generation.
+It provides an interactive, guided workflow that walks you through the complete analysis process from data loading to professional report generation.

 ## Installation